 My husband, David, didn’t read the Little House books growing up and decided to read them all a few years ago.
 He thoroughly enjoyed them!
-So you are never too old to add this to your collection whether it is to read it for yourself or read it to your children.
+So you are never too old to add them to your collection whether it is to read them for yourself or read them to your children.

 The Long Winter tells the story of the Ingalls family surviving the epic winter of 1880-1881.
 And I do mean surviving and I do mean epic.
 They nearly starved to death when the trains could not get through to De Smet, South Dakota, due to the massive amounts of snow that fell in blizzard after blizzard after blizzard.

-Perseverance, resourcefulness, family and community are all significant themes in the book.
+Perseverance, resourcefulness, family, and community are all significant themes in the book.
 There is a warmth that shines forth in The Long Winter even during the darkest of times.

 This is part of my A Month of Cozy Books series!